djkim9031/SparseMatrixOperation/README.md

 row_index (vector of vectors)= [[0,0], [3,1]]

 That is, column_index and values arrays(or vectors) record all the corresponding elements.
-However, the row_index records only a row's first (representative) element's index in the column_index/values array and its row.
+However, the row_index records only the row's first (representative) element's index in the column_index/values array and its row.

 It is of the form
 ```